Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Setting-Up-The-Clip-Edition.md

 That way your original dumps don't get messed up if you need them later.

-You will also want PS3dumpchecker and other checkers.
+You will also want PS3DumpChecker and other checkers.
 To check your NAND/NOR.

-Flowrebuilder to put NANDs together.
+FlowRebuilder to put NANDs together.

-The FSM, NOFSM files.
+The FSM files.
 OFW and CFW stuff.
 Whatever other stuff you need.

 Here's what my folder looks like.
 ![PS3FOLDER](/assets/img/PS3FOLDER.PNG){:class="img-responsive"}